Ray Charles: Death

-In 2003, Charles had successful hip replacement surgery and was planning to go back on tour, until he began having other ailments.
-He died on June 10, 2004, at age 73, of complications resulting from liver failure at his home in Beverly Hills, California.
+In 2003, Charles had successful hip replacement surgery and was planning to go back on tour, but then he began having other ailments.
+Charles died on June 10, 2004, at age 73, of complications resulting from liver failure at his home in Beverly Hills, California.
 His funeral was held at the First African Methodist Episcopal Church of Los Angeles eight days later, with numerous musical figures in attendance.
 B. B. King, Glen Campbell, Stevie Wonder and Wynton Marsalis each played a tribute at the funeral.
-He was interred in the Inglewood Park Cemetery.
+Charles was interred in the Inglewood Park Cemetery.

-His final album, Genius Loves Company, released two months after his death, consists of duets with admirers and contemporaries: B.B.
-King, Van Morrison, Willie Nelson, James Taylor, Gladys Knight, Michael McDonald, Natalie Cole, Elton John, Bonnie Raitt, Diana Krall, Norah Jones and Johnny Mathis.
+Charles' final album, Genius Loves Company, released two months after his death, consists of duets with admirers and contemporaries: B.B.
+King, Van Morrison, Willie Nelson, James Taylor, Gladys Knight, Michael McDonald, Natalie Cole, Elton John, Bonnie Raitt, Diana Krall, Norah Jones, and Johnny Mathis.
 The album won eight Grammy Awards, including Best Pop Vocal Album, Album of the Year, Record of the Year and Best Pop Collaboration with Vocals (for "Here We Go Again", with Norah Jones), and Best Gospel Performance (for "Heaven Help Us All", with Gladys Knight); he also received nods for his duets with Elton John and B.B.
 King.
-The album included a version of Harold Arlen and E. Y. Harburg's "Over the Rainbow", sung as a duet with Johnny Mathis, which was played at Charles' memorial service.
+The album included a version of Harold Arlen and E. Y. Harburg's "Over the Rainbow", sung as a duet with Johnny Mathis, which was played at Charles's memorial service.

 Discography

-Charles' discography is highly complex and extensive.
+Charles's discography is highly complex and extensive.
 AllMusic has listed approximately 60 original albums and more than 200 compilation albums, while music essayist Robert Christgau noted the existence of more.
-At least 20 record labels have released near-identical compilations of Charles' pre-Atlantic Records tracks, while many of the masters that Charles began to own after 1960 were not digitally reissued, leading the Atlantic sister label Rhino Entertainment to focus on rereleasing his mid-to-late 1950s music.
-Christgau has called Charles' discography a "monumental mess" and that "any map of his oeuvre must be personal and provisional".
+At least 20 record labels have released near-identical compilations of Charles's pre-Atlantic Records tracks, while many of the masters that Charles began to own after 1960 were not digitally reissued, leading the Atlantic sister label Rhino Entertainment to focus on rereleasing his mid-to-late 1950s music.
+Christgau has called Charles's discography a "monumental mess" and that "any map of his oeuvre must be personal and provisional".